 RMT.write_pulses.
 If called with

-Falsewhile a looping stream is currently being transmitted then the current set of pulses will be completed before transmission stops.
+Falsewhile a looping sequence is currently being transmitted then the current loop iteration will be completed and then transmission will stop.

-If transmission of a stream is currently in progress then this method will block until transmission of that stream has ended before beginning sending pulses.
+If transmission of an earlier sequence is in progress then this method will block until that transmission is complete before beginning the new sequence.

 This class provides access to the Ultra-Low-Power co-processor.

 Load a program_binary into the ULP at the given load_addr.

 Start the ULP running at the given entry_point.